LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 ## What is best effort?

 Computers aren't smart.
 They're exceptionally dumb.
-Yes, even chat-gpt[^1].
+Yes, [even ChatGPT](./2024-01-10-chat-gpt-dumb.md)[^1].
 Unlike human users, they are *not* capable of evaluating whether or not the data they've been given is usable.
 Inputs must conform precisely to the expectations of the receiver or the behavior will be undefined.
 There is no escaping this, as it's fundamental even down to the arrangement of the individual transistors in your processor[^2].